 Curling Scoring Rules

-- All stones, regardless of their position in the house are worth one point.
+- Each stone, regardless of its location in the house, is worth only one point.

 - The team with the stone closest to the button will win the end, and receive 1 point for that stone.

-- The team that wins the end will calculate additional points if they have any other stones closer to the button than their opponent's closest stone.
-Again, they will receive one point per stone.
+- The team that wins the end will earn additional points for any other stones closer to the button than their opponent's closest stone.

 It's okay if these rules seem vague now.
 We will work through an example so you can better understand how to apply these rules while watching or playing curling.